jinglescode/jinglescode.github.io/_posts/datascience/2020-02-10-build-textual-similarity-analysis-web-app.md

 As I enjoy building web applications, I have developed these web-apps to showcase machine learning capabilities on the web.
 Do follow me on Medium ([Jingles](https://medium.com/@jinglesnote)) because I will be building more of such.

-A time-series prediction with TensorFlow.js.

 [Time Series Forecasting with TensorFlow.js](/datascience/2019/05/17/time-series-forecasting-with-tensorflow-js/)

-A reinforcement agent learning to play tic-tac-toe.

 [Reinforcement Learning Value Function](/datascience/2019/06/30/reinforcement-learning-value-function/)